Anuragkumar101/School-Communication/ANDROID_SETUP.md

 # Android Setup for SchoolConnect

-This guide provides detailed steps to convert your SchoolConnect web application to an Android app using Capacitor and Firebase.
+This guide provides detailed steps to convert the SchoolConnect web application to an Android app using Capacitor and Firebase.

 ## Prerequisites